peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 This^exponent.
 Signals the flag FlagInvalid and returns NaN if this object and exponent are both 0; or if this value is less than 0 and the exponent either has a fractional part or is infinity.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0), and the exponent has a fractional part.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>exponent</i>
+ is null.

 ### Precision